maxdemaio/max-nextjs/data/blog/machine-language.md

 ---
 title: Nand to Tetris - Machine Language
-date: '2022-01-12'
+date: '2022-01-17'
 ---

 Machine language is any low-level programming language that has machine language instructions.
-These instructions are used to control a computer's central processing unit (CPU).
+These instructions control a computer's central processing unit (CPU).

 ---